Chatanga/DuneImmorality/README.md

 - __SardaukarCommander.lua__ - Everything related to the Sardaukar Commanders introduced by the Bloodlines extension.
 - __SardaukarCommanderSkillCard.lua__ - Describes all the Commander Skill tiles and their reveal bonuses.
 - __ScoreBoard.lua__ - A facade to retrieve the VP tokens from their various locations on the maiboard and player boards.
 Badly named actually, since it doesn't handle the shared VP track.
-- __ShipmentTrack.lua__ - Handle the shipping track and its freighters from the Ix extension.
+- __ShippingTrack.lua__ - Handle the shipping track and its freighters from the Ix extension.
 - __SubmitGame.lua__ - Rogerio's contribution to ranked play (includes dedicated global UI part).
 - __TechCard.lua__ - Describes all the Tech tiles, mainly their costs and acquisition bonuses.
 - __TechMarket.lua__ - Handles the tech market (and its "tiles" which are cards actually) from the Ix extension.